styly-dev/OSC-Sample_STYLY-for-VisionPro/README.md

-[STYLY for Vision Pro](https://spatial-layer.styly.cc/) supports [OSC](https://opensoundcontrol.stanford.edu/).
-Users can create STYLY contents receives OSC messages.
+[STYLY for Vision Pro](https://spatial-layer.styly.cc/) supports [OscJackVS](https://github.com/keijiro/OscJackVS) for [OSC](https://opensoundcontrol.stanford.edu/) receiving OSC messages in contents.
 This is a simple example controlling contents by OSC.
-This project is built on Unity 2022.3.27
+This project is built on Unity 2022.3.27.

 ![video](./Screenshots/video.gif)